Rubus 'Tayberry' - P9 + cane

 - A slow-release fertiliser can be used in spring.
 This releases the nutrients slowly and continuously so that the plant is evenly supplied over a longer period of time.

-- Cut back frozen shoots to the healthy wood as soon as there is no longer a risk of frost.
+- Cut back frozen shoots to the healthy wood as soon as there is no longer any risk of frost.

 Flower